nestybox/sysbox-ee/docs/user-guide/install.md

 ### Docker Userns-Remap

-In addition, the Sysbox installer will detect if Docker needs to be placed in [userns-remap mode](https://docs.docker.com/engine/security/userns-remap/) or not.
+During installation, the Sysbox installer will also check if Docker needs to be placed in [userns-remap mode](https://docs.docker.com/engine/security/userns-remap/) or not.

 The installer uses the following logic: